AllisonGuitor/AMR-metatools/README.md

 ***Step 3 - Run all.sh file ***
 Ensure the folder in which you are running the all.sh command contains the runrgibwt.sh script with the correct paths to your reads.
+Lines 13/14 should be changed to the direct path of the reads.